 The prognosis for bone cancer in dogs depends on several factors.
 If it’s treated before it spreads, the chances of survival are better than if the cancer moves to the lungs, lymph nodes, or another part of the body.

 Left untreated, the condition is almost certainly fatal.
 If your dog has bone cancer, your vet can provide you with a more individualized prognosis and treatment plan.

 New procedures are always in development that may be less invasive and improve with time and research.
 You should ask your vet about these if they diagnose your dog with bone cancer.

 Some dogs cannot have the affected bone removed if it is near a vital organ or artery.
 For them, surgery is not an option, and the prognosis is not very good.

 Many dogs who successfully go through treatment live for another year, and some live for another five to six years.
-However, bone cancer is often fatal, even with surgery and therapy, and many owners decide not to pursue treatment.
+However, bone cancer is often fatal, even with surgery and therapy, and many pet parents decide not to pursue treatment.

-Bone cancer is a painful condition, and many owners choose euthanasia rather than letting their beloved dogs continue to suffer.
+Bone cancer is a painful condition, and many dog parents choose euthanasia rather than letting their beloved dogs continue to suffer.
 If your dog has bone cancer, it will be up to you and your vet to determine what is the most appropriate course of action.

 New procedures and therapies are always on the horizon, so by the time you read this, there may already be better alternatives than those described here.
 Discuss these with your vet.